 The so-called fat burning zone occurs when exercise is primarily fueled by body fat.
-It’s a belief that is based in exercise physiology, but one that is now considered a myth because it overlooks a key factor: total calories burned.
+It’s a belief that is based in exercise physiology, but one that is now considered misleading because it overlooks a key factor: total calories burned.

 |Exercise Intensity||Calories Burned*||Fat %||Carb %||Fat Calories Burned|